DandySabrrish1999/Devops_cicd_proj/Proj_documentation/D13_Helmcharts_Installation.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Playbook to install helm and mysql
+- First install it manually and then go to this automation script
 - So i have written a automation script to install helm and mysql
 - Dont foget you have to put this playbook in ansible system
     - ```vi jenkins_slave_helm1.yaml```